For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When students and parents are faced with eye-watering interest rates on Student Loans, many are keen to repay the loan as soon as possible.
 Because the more interest that accumulates, the more you end up paying off in the long run, right?

 Well, yes and no. Research has shown that only 27% of students from England who started uni in 2022/23 are expected to repay their Student Loan in full before it's wiped after 30 years.
-This means that if your child (or yourself) decides to pay off the loan early, there's a very high chance you're giving away money that you would likely otherwise have kept.
+This means that if your child decides to pay off the loan early, there's a risk of them paying more than if they'd paid the standard monthly payments until the debt was wiped.

-The exception to this is if your child is sure they're going to be on a very high salary for the majority of their career, and are therefore likely to pay off the loan in full.
+The exception to this is if your child is sure they're going to be on a high salary for the majority of their career and are likely to pay off the loan in full.
 In this case, it might be worth paying off early to avoid the extra interest – but make sure you do the calculations first.
+It's worth talking to a financial adviser before making a decision.

-But again, as mentioned previously, things are different for English students who start on or after August 1st 2023.
-Among the 2023/24 cohort, 61% are expected to repay their loan in full.
+As mentioned previously, things are different for English students who started on or after August 1st 2023.
+Among the 2023/24 cohort, 65% are expected to repay their loan in full.

 Our guide to Student Loan repayments explains the process in more detail.